Meta-learning For Vision-and-language Cross-lingual Transfer: Experiments

 \subsection{Base models}

-In this paper, we choose xUNITER \cite{liu2021visually} and UC2 \cite{zhou2021uc2} as our baseline models, as these two models use different pre-training methods.
-Then we applied our method to both models to show that our proposed method is model-independent.
+In this paper, we choose xUNITER \cite{liu2021visually} and UC2 \cite{zhou2021uc2} as our base models, as they use different pre-training methods.
+Then we applied XVL-MAML to both models to show that this method works across different models.

 \paragraph{xUNITER} is a multilingual version of the UNITER model \cite{chen2020uniter}.
 It has a similar architecture to UNITER and uses Faster-RCNN \cite{ren2015faster} as a feature extractor for images.
-For a single images, 36 objects will be extracted and represented as 36 vectors $\textbf{v} = \{ \textbf{v}_1, ... , \textbf{v}_M \}$, where $\textbf{v}$ represents the whole image, and $M = 36$.
-It is worth noting that the parameters of Faster-RCNN are frozen.
-Both features and positional embeddings pass through a fully connected layer, and then merge together.
-The image features are pooled and reshaped as vectors with the same dimension as text embeddings.
-UNITER has four pre-training methods: Masked Language Modelling (MLM), Masked Region Modelling (MRM), Image-Text Matching (ITM), and Word Region Alignment (WRA). xUNITER, except for the pre-training method mentioned above, it uses Masked Language Modelling for multilingual data and uses the same text embedder as XLM-R \cite{conneau2020unsupervised}.
+The image features are pooled and reshaped as vectors with the same dimensions as text embeddings.
+UNITER has four pre-training methods: Masked Language Modelling (MLM), Masked Region Modelling (MRM), Image-Text Matching (ITM), and Word Region Alignment (WRA). xUNITER, in addition to these pre-training methods, also uses Masked Language Modelling for multilingual data and uses the same text embedder as XLM-R \cite{conneau2020unsupervised}.

 \paragraph{UC2} uses a similar model architecture as UNITER, but different pre-training methods.
-The pre-training method of UC2 augments pre-training on English data by constructing multilingual corpus via machine translation and then uses this augmented data for pre-training.
+Specifically, UC2 augments pre-training on English data by constructing a multilingual corpus via machine translation and then uses this augmented data for pre-training.
 It also proposes the Visual Translation Language Modeling (VTLM) pre-training method, which uses the image as a pivot to learn the relationship between parallel texts in two languages and their corresponding images.